illume/nodejs_jquery_templating/README.rst

-For template processing using jquery on the server side or the client side.
+For template processing using javascript (with jquery) on the server side or the client side.
 Using json as the data.

 Uses nodejs for the javascript interpreter, and jquery for the template language, along with jsdom and node-htmlparser for the DOM and html parsing/serialising.